shukikat/Candidate-Search/README.md

 * Navigate to the directory of your project that contains the `package.json` file.
 * Run the command `npm run dev` (this may vary based on scripts' specifics in your `package.json` scripts).

-* Click on Home to access Candidate Search.
+ Click on Home to access Candidate Search.
 In Home:
-     * View Candidate information
+     * View Candidate information.
-     * Click + button to save the candidate as a potential candidate
+     * Click '+' button to save the candidate as a potential candidate and move to next available candidate.
-     * Click the - button to
+     * Click the '-' button to move to the next candidate.

+Click on Potential Candidates to access saved candidates.
+On this page:
+     * View Candidates saved from Candidate Search.
+     * Click '-' button to remove candidate from potential candidate list.

 ## License